AadarshDevi/C/Basics.md

 }
 ```

-This `#include <stdio.h>` is used for printing values to the console and also getting user input.<br>
+1. This `#include <stdio.h>` is used for printing values to the console and also getting user input.<br>
-The `int main()` is the starting point for the C program.
+2. The `int main()` is the starting point for the C program.
 When a C program is converted into an executable,
-it will first check for this.
+3. It will first check for this.
 Without this, the exe file cannot fun.<br>
-In the code `return 0` tells the computer that the program ran successfully.
+4. In the code `return 0` tells the computer that the program ran successfully.
 1. Every statement, a block of code, always ends with a `;`. it means the end of a command/instruction.